 (b) The removal of soil, loam, sand, gravel or any other mineral substances within four feet of the historical high groundwater table elevation (as determined from monitoring wells and historical water table fluctuation data compiled by the United States Geological Survey), unless the substances removed are redeposited within 45 days of removal on site to achieve a final grading greater than four feet above the historical high water mark, and except for excavations for the construction of building foundations or the installation of utility works.

-§ 300-16.7 Uses in Secondary Aquifer Zone (Zone 2).
+§ 300-10.3.6Uses in Secondary Aquifer Zone (Zone 2).

 A. Permitted uses over the Zone 2 area.
 All proposed uses permitted in a Well Protection District and the Primary Aquifer Zone are permitted in the Zone 2 area, provided that all necessary permits, orders and approvals required by local, state and federal law also are obtained.